 SCHEDULE OF EVENTS

 The State expects to adhere to the procurement schedule shown below, but all dates are approximate and subject to change.
-(Agencies may use any or all of the optional activities as applicable to the solicitation)

 NOTE: All ShareFile links in the Schedule of Events below, are unique links for each schedule step.
 Please click the correct link for the upload step you are requesting.